The Baffling World of Polish Months

 Most Polish months don’t sound anything remotely like their English counterparts.
-What do these ancient Slavic names mean, and what do they tell us about life in both ancient and contemporary Poland?
+What do these ancient Slavic names mean, and what do they tell us about life in Poland, past and present?

-The word is an adjective which used to mean ‘harsh’ or ‘cruel’, which most likely pertained to the freezingly harsh temperatures typical for this month.
-Interestingly, the sound of the month is almost homonymous with lód, the Polish word for ‘ice’, creating a handy false friend association.
+The word is an adjective which used to mean ‘harsh’ or ‘cruel’, which most likely pertained to the freezing, harsh temperatures typical for this month.
+Interestingly, the sound of the month is almost homonymous with lód, the Polish word for ‘ice’, creating a handy false-friend association.

 One of the two names with Latin roots among the Polish months – much like the English ‘March’, Marzec comes from the name of the Latin god of war: Mars.

 The fourth month’s name comes from the word kwiat, meaning ‘flower’.
-So while April may be known as the cruellest month, for Poles it’s primarily the time of blossoming vegetation.
+So while April may be known as the cruelest month, for Poles, it’s primarily the time of blossoming vegetation.

 - *Caution: ‘Květen’ in Czech is actually May!

 The second and final Latin link.
-Like in English, the Roman goddess Maia is to blame for this month’s title.
+Like in English, the Roman goddess Maia is the reason for this month’s title.

 Ever heard of a whole month being dedicated to maggots?
-Well you have now!
-It may be hard to believe but it turns out the root of this month’s name czerw means ‘maggot’.
+Well, you have now!
+It may be hard to believe, but it turns out the root of this month’s name czerw means ‘maggot’.
 In ancient times, it marked an annual period where these worms started appearing everywhere.
-Known as Polish cochineals (Porphyrophora polonica), they were used to produce a red dye, which was exported from Poland from times immemorial.
+Known as Polish cochineals (Porphyrophora polonica), they were used to produce a red dye, which was exported from Poland from time immemorial.
 Even the name for ‘red’ in Polish, czerwony, comes from these little bugs.

 As befits harvest time, August’s name derives from sierp, meaning ‘a sickle’, the tool that’s been used for reaping crops ever since people can remember.
 In case you’re wondering, the name for harvest time in Polish is żniwa, with the annual festival of Dożynki following soon after in September.